The official blog of the Lung Institute.

 The Lung Institute Takes Action

 WED has become the biggest day for positive environmental action.
 UN Secretary-General Ban Ki-Moon states, “Although individual decisions may seem small in the face of global threats and trends, when billions of people join forces in common purpose, we can make a tremendous difference.”
 After much consideration, the Lung Institute has decided to implement a recycling program in their office in honor of WED.
 They hope that this program will raise awareness among employees and look forward to reducing the amount of waste in local landfills.
 The truth, as stated by Mr. Ki-Moon, is that if we all do our part, together we can make a big difference.

 How will you celebrate this WED?
 What will you do to raise awareness and protect our environment?

 We are passionate about making the world a better place because it helps our patients who suffer from debilitating lung diseases.
 Cleaner air means that we all breathe easier.
 If you or a loved one suffers from lung disease, the Lung Institute may be able to help.
-Please contact one of our patient coordinators today by calling (800) 729-3065 to see if you qualify for stem cell therapy.
+Please contact one of our patient coordinators today by calling (800) 729-3065 to see if you qualify for cellular therapy.